jolie/docs/standard-library-api/runtime.md

 <h3 id="getOutputPort">getOutputPort</h3>

-Operation documentation:
+Operation documentation:  Returns the definition of output port definition.
-		it returns a port definition if it exists, OuputPortDoesNotExist fault otherwise
+	  @throws OutputPortDoesNotExist if the requested output port does not exist.

 Invocation template: